KaustubhSapru92/Signal-Pre-Processing/README.md

 3.Noise_normalization.m
 Here I take a natural signal ( you can take any signal ), where a window is created and each sample is divided by the standard deviation(sigma) to even out the noise in the signal.

+4. Impulse response v Order.m
+Taking the 2 channels of a stereo signal and using the Teoplitz matrix to calculate the impluse response using channel 1.
+Then regenerating channel 2 from the impulse response and seeing the difference between original channel 2 and the one synthesized from the impulse response.
+Also seeing how the synthesized channel 2 signal varies when the order of the Teoplitz matrix is increased.